 If you require a to-go breakfast, they will prepare a chilled, boxed breakfast of hard-boiled eggs, a muffin, fresh fruit, and yogurt that you can put in your room refrigerator the night before.

-The morning history presentation in the Solarium breakfast is fantastic.
+They also have morning history presentation in the Solarium breakfast.
 You will meet Stephan Gunlock, Gerry Eak, Michael Chambers, and Michael Vice.
 Each presenter has a unique perspective on the history of Gettysburg and the Civil War.
 The programs change each day of your stay.

 They will transport you back in time, providing you with a vivid understanding of the challenges and triumphs faced by soldiers, civilians, and leaders during this tumultuous period.